Easy Air Fryer Crustless Quiche

 10 Comments Jump to Recipe

-I personally love this recipe because it is crustless.
-This also means you probably already have all the ingredients you need on hand.
+I love this recipe because it’s crustless and uses staples you probably have on hand.

 • Milk or heavy cream